 In 2019, the world celebrated the 50th anniversary of the first human moon landing of July 20, 1969.
 This historic event kept people glued to their black-and-white TV-screens all over the world, and marked the start of a new era for humanity.
-For the first time in our existence, we were not bound to Earth anymore.
+For the first time in our 200,000-year existence, we were not solely bound to Earth anymore.